top of page

 Harriet Tubman (1820-1913) was born into slavery on a Maryland plantation.
 In 1849, when she was in her early 20s, she escaped to Philadelphia which--thanks to the efforts of the Quakers -- had long welcomed escapedd slaves to the North.
 Having found freedom, she returned to her home state and helped hundreds of escaped slaves make their way to Canada via the Underground Railroad.
 During the Civil War she worked as a scout, spy, nurse, and cook for the Union Army.
 At one point, she led the Union Army's Combahee River Raid, that liberated 700 enslaved African Americans.
 After the war she made her home in upstate New York, where she would marry and work tirelessly for women's suffrage.

 Helen Keller (1880-1968) was born as Jim Crow racial segregation was taking root in Alabama.
 Her white family had the means to find help, when she lost both sight and hearing as a child.
-Eventually, Ms Keller learned to communicate through braille.
+Eventually, Ms. Keller learned to communicate through braille.
 She graduated from college and became an inspiring advocate for individuals with disabilities.

 Ms. Keller exuded "vitality and optimism," according to The New York Times.
 "My life has been happy" with "interesting work," she said.
 "I seldom think about my limitations, and they never make me sad."
 As a woman of faith, she said, "I believe that all through these dark years and silent years, God has been using me."

 Rosa Parks (1913-2005), grew up on a farm, where her grandfather often kept watch all night, rifle in hand, to fend off the Ku Klux Klan.
-Ms Parks, who earned a high school diploma and worked as a seamstress, was as active member of the Montgomery chapter of the NAACP.
+Ms Parks, who earned a high school diploma and worked as a seamstress, was an active member of the Montgomery chapter of the NAACP.
 In December 1955, she refused to give up her seat to a white passenger.
 And it wasn't because she was worn and wanted to rest her feet.

 "No, the only tired I was, was tired of giving in," Ms. Parks wrote in her autobiography.